cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 ## Overview

-This data source is based on symptom surveys run by the Delphi group at Carnegie Mellon.
+This data source is based on the [COVID Trends and Impact Survey (CTIS)](../../symptom-survey/) run by the Delphi group at Carnegie Mellon.
 Facebook directs a random sample of its users to these surveys, which are voluntary.
 Users age 18 or older are eligible to complete the surveys, and their survey responses are held by CMU and are sharable with other health researchers under a data use agreement.
 No individual survey responses are shared back to Facebook.
 See our [surveys